 Use surge protectors: A surge protector safeguards wiring in appliances and electronic devices against unwanted voltage spikes.

 Unplug devices you aren’t using: Look around your home and you'll likely find lots of devices not in use.
-In most cases, there is no need to keep these plugged in while idle so why not take the habit of unplugging them after use.
+In most cases, there is no need to keep these plugged in while idle so why not make it a habit to unplug them after use?

 Upgrade inadequate wiring: Frequently blown fuses or lights that flicker or dim when a larger appliance kicks in are usually signs of inadequate wiring.
 To diagnose, repair or upgrade your home’s electrical system, be sure to hire a licensed electrician to safely do the work.